NBC Live Stream: How to watch NBC free or cheap online

 Sling TV is your least expensive route to an NBC live stream without cable if you don’t go the antenna route.

-Sling TV offers 50 hours of a Cloud DVR feature so you can record your programs.
-It costs an additional $5 per month.
+Sling TV offers 10 hours of free Cloud DVR or 50 hours for $5 per month.
 A Sling Blue subscription gives you three simultaneous streams on all compatible devices like a Roku and Apple TV (4th generation).

 Watch NBC live stream on YouTube TV